MendelBak/SendForHelp_ReactNative/SendForHelp/Readme.md

 Google Developers Console Credentials page.
 Need to add authorized origins and redirect URLs from the server (currently only allowing from localhost).

 ## Potential Monetization Strategies

-Sell swag.
+Monthly subscription to use app.
+Free first month, or reduced for new members/early adopters Sell swag.
 Donations.
 Corporate sponsors.